ArcetriAdaptiveOptics/arte/docs/dataelab.rst

             else:
                 return None   # Get all data

-Thanks to the base time series class, your one will inherit a huge amount of useful methods.
+Thanks to the base time series class, your one will inherit a number of useful methods.
 Please have a look at the :py:class:`~arte.dataelab.base_timeseries.BaseTimeSeries` class documentation for a list.